**The following information is for the Summer 2018 competition.**

-Because transcripts need to be scanned as part of NSERC's on-line system, students will be allowed to hand in their official transcript in an unsealed envelope when submitting the hard copy of their complete application.
+Because transcripts need to be scanned as part of NSERC's on-line system, students will be allowed to hand in their official transcript in an unsealed envelope when submitting the hard copy of their complete application to the appropriate McGill coordinator (see list of names/office locations below).

 Natural Sciences and Engineering Research Council of Canada - Undergraduate Student Research Awards